 The Mayagüez Campus of the University of Puerto Rico offers a program of study leading to the Master of Science degree in Food Science and Technology.
-Subject areas cover a wide range of basic and applied approaches in a multidisciplinary setting; including chemistry, engineering, microbiology, and food processing.
+Subject areas cover a wide range of applied approaches and multidisciplinary setting; including chemistry, engineering, microbiology, and food processing.
 The program is designed to prepare individuals for technical careers in the food and allied industries, government agencies, academia, and international agencies.

 A student planning to enter the program should have a B.S. degree in a recognized branch of agriculture, biology, chemistry, engineering, microbiology, physics, or nutrition.
 Applicants should have the following courses or their equivalent: Microbiology (BIOL 3770), Food Microbiology (BIOL 4366), Calculus for Biological Sciences II (MATE 3022) or Engineering Calculus I (MATE 3031), Biochemistry (QUIM 5071), and Introductory Physics with Laboratory (FISI 3091 and FISI 3093).
 Candidates deficient in the areas of food science will be expected to remove these deficiencies during the first year.
-The application process also requires scores from the GRE General section.